shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

       ![](images/m4-img15.png)

 6. The process can take up to one minute to complete.
-A workflow gets created in your repositories github folder with the above copied yml file.
+A workflow gets created in your repositories GitHub folder with the above copied yml file.
 Select **Actions** and wait for it to complete running.

       ![](images/m4-img17.png)